element119/module-admin-opcache-report/README.md

 ✔️ Built in accordance with Magento best practises

-✔️ Dedicated admin user controls
+✔️ Dedicated module configuration section and custom admin user controls

 ✔️ Seamless integration with Magento